Aditya1O1/Human-Emotion-Classification-Using-Machine-Learning-and-Deep-Learning/README.md

-# Human-Emotion-Classification-Using-Machine-Learning-and-Deep-Learning
-Led project on human emotion classification with ML &amp; DL techniques.
-Developed classifiers using sentiment analysis &amp; advanced algorithms.
-Expertise in model development, data analysis, interdisciplinary collaboration.
-Insights at tech-emotion intersection.
+"Led an exploratory project delving into human emotion classification using machine learning and deep learning techniques.
+Developed emotion classifiers from scratch, leveraging various models and approaches, including sentiment analysis and deep learning applications.
+The project aimed to uncover the intricate nuances of human feelings, offering valuable insights into the intersection of technology and emotions."